Squarefree numbers in short intervals: Introduction

 Letting $q_n$ denote the $n$th squarefree number, one might conjecture with a basic probabilistic model that for all $n$, we have $q_{n + 1} - q_n\ll \log n$.
 Current bounds are very far from such a result, so we introduce now some notation for the subsequent discussion.
 Let

 The conjecture we stated implies that $\theta^* = 0$, though this too is wide open.
-We remark that assuming the $abc$-conjecture, it was shown by Granville \cite{Gr} that $\theta^* = 0$.
+We remark that assuming the $abc$-conjecture, it was shown by Granville~\cite{MR1654759} that $\theta^* = 0$.

 In this paper we show that $\theta^*\le 1/5 - \eta$ for some $\eta > 0$.
-In fact we are also able to show an asymptotic for the number of squarefree numbers in a short interval of such a short length in the following result: \begin{theorem} There exists $\eta > 0$ such that for $X^{\frac 15 - \eta}\ll H\le X$, we have that
+In fact we are also able to show an asymptotic for the number of squarefree numbers in a short interval of such a short length in the following result: \begin{theorem} There exists $\eta > 0$ such that for $X^{\frac 15 - \eta}\ll H\le X$, we have

-\end{theorem} This represents the first improvement on $\theta^*$ since\footnote{ There is a preprint of Tsz Ho Chan~\cite{THC} claiming to show that $\theta^*\le \frac{5}{26}$, though there is an error in this preprint according to its author (private communication).} work of Filaseta and Trifonov~\cite{FT} from 1992 in which it is shown that $\theta^*\le 1/5$.
+\end{theorem} This represents the first improvement on $\theta^*$ since\footnote{ There is a preprint of Tsz Ho Chan~\cite{2021arXiv2110.09990} claiming to show that $\theta^*\le \frac{5}{26}$, though there is an error in this preprint according to its author (private communication).} work of Filaseta and Trifonov~\cite{MR1171549} from 1992 in which it is shown that $\theta^*\le 1/5$.

 We have left $\eta$ inexplicit, though in principle it should be possible to record a specific value.
 This would require the exponents in our application of Green and Tao's quantitative Leibman theorem \cite{GT} to be made explicit.
-We decided not to do so as it would significantly lengthen the paper without producing qualitatively significant saving, while our main goal is go past the natural barrier of $1/5$.
+We decided not to do so as it would significantly lengthen the paper without producing qualitatively significant saving, while our main goal is go past the natural threshold of $1/5$.
+We refer the reader to \S\ref{sec:15barrier_explain} for a discussion of why $1/5$ is natural from the perspective of technique: it appears to be the best one can do with a single differencing identity.

-The work of Filaseta--Trifonov followed work of Fogels~\cite{Fog}, Roth~\cite{Rot}, Richert~\cite{Ric}, Rankin~\cite{Ran}, Schmidt~\cite{Sch}, Graham--Kolesnik~\cite{GK}, Trifonov~\cite{Tri1, Tri2}, and Filaseta~\cite{Fil}.
-These works used both elementary methods and exponential sums, with the $1/5$ bound of Filaseta--Trifonov~\cite{FT} following from purely elementary methods.
+The work of Filaseta--Trifonov followed work of Fogels~\cite{MR4843}, Roth~\cite{MR43119}, Richert~\cite{10.1112/jlms/s1-29.1.16}, Rankin~\cite{MR72170}, Schmidt~\cite{Sch}, Graham--Kolesnik~\cite{MR967330}, Trifonov~\cite{MR985889, MR1048051}, and Filaseta~\cite{MR1057318}.
+These works used both elementary methods and exponential sums, with the $1/5$ bound of Filaseta--Trifonov~\cite{MR1171549} following from purely elementary methods.

 Our starting point is Filaseta and Trifonov's proof arranged in such a way that the bound $\theta^*\le 1/5$ follows from a trivial bound for a certain family of point counting questions.
 We deal with all ranges but one elementarily with several new methods.
 For the critical range left, with further elementary manipulations, we are reduced to counting lattice points satisfying certain constraints close to a curve.
 It is in dealing with this range that we are led to require an understanding of the distribution modulo $1$ of certain bracket polynomials, which we obtain from Green and Tao's work \cite{GT}.